uSANMA/blender-uwaba-prototype/README.md

     - [ ] Screws
     - [ ] Venting
     - [ ] Reduce overall support volume
+    - [ ] Create IMU object so that a link can be implemented in URDF file

 ## REFERENCES

 All of it was possible thanks to [phobos'](https://github.com/dfki-ric/phobos/) extension.
-We are truly grateful for your tool and its open sourceness.
-Bless.
+We are truly grateful for your tool and for making it open source.